Wurm Online is a Freemium MMORPG

 - Item Crafting: Taken Up to Eleven; a lone player could potentially craft an entire village from the starter tool set and access to raw materials.
 The game even touts it's focus on player-made items and environment.
 Furthermore, almost all crafted items can be improved, increasing their quality using the same tools and raw materials used to make them.
 Most non-bulk items above a certain quality will bear the maker's signature, which becomes more legible the higher the quality.

 - Jack-of-All-Trades: A possible outcome for players looking to be self-sufficient.

-- Medieval European Fantasy: Slightly more Mediterranean in feel than usual, but still qualifies.
+- Medieval European Fantasy: Slightly more Mediterranean in feel than usual, with olive and lemon trees and wine instead of beer, but still qualifies.

 - Perpetually Static: Averted, in line with the focus on a player-driven world.
 Settlements can be founded and disbanded, public highways built to connect places of interest, walls erected to block mob spawns, forests leveled to make potato farms, and so on.

 - Play Every Day: To the point of being kind of obnoxious.
 Go longer than 24 hours between tending a particular crop-tile and it dies.
 Buildings, particularly the wooden ones that free players are restricted to, will fall apart entirely within a week if not maintained.
 And this isn't a game you can play on a cheap tablet either.